This post about Cafe Al Bicerin was originally written for Risotto & Steel, a collaborative project exploring the gastronomy of Northern Italy.

 While Juventus and FIAT may first come to mind, Torino has been a city with a love for food, especially chocolate and coffee since the 1700s.
 The Torinese love to combine coffee with their melted hazelnut chocolate “gianduja”, which has been around since chocolate was first brought to the kingdom in the mid 18th century.

 World-famous Lavazza, Caffe Vergnano, and Caffe Costadoro were all founded in Torino in the 1880s and 1890s.
 While their coffees are enjoyed around the world, they continue to be sipped on in Torino’s famous historic cafes; Many of these cafes were established when the city was home to the King of Sardegna and Sicily, on it’s way to being the capital of future Italy.
 It was here at these cafes, dotted along the grand piazzas, intellectuals, writers and Italian politicians often met.
-Torino is where it’s believed Italian coffee was perfected – the birthplace of the iconic espresso – the 1 euro fix which millions of Italians and international coffee lovers enjoy daily.
+Torino is where it’s believed Italian coffee was perfected – the birthplace of the iconic espresso – the 1 euro fix that millions of Italians and international coffee lovers enjoy daily.

 In 1884, Angelo Morando of Torino designed the first espresso machine in order to serve clients faster at the busiest times of the day.
 His original design used vapor (like the Moka) which made up to 10 coffees in 2 minutes.
 Morando’s design was then adapted by Achille Gaggia (of the still active Gaggia) in 1938, applying high water pressure for faster production.
-While it impacts speed, the ratio of pressure and vapor combined even today is crucial with the modern espresso machine, allows for the full aromas of the coffee to come through.
+While it impacts speed, the ratio of pressure and vapor combined even today is crucial with the modern espresso machine, allowing for the full aromas of the coffee to come through.

 However, long before the espresso machine was innovated, Torino’s royals, politicians and nobles came together to share “un caffè” in true Enlightenment epoch fashion in Torino’s iconic cafes.
 Still, a local favorite haunt of today, Cafe al Bicerin, dates back to 1763.